bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/comparing maximum range and maximum endurance.md

 ### Comparison

-Although very simular there is a key difference in the speed they occur at:
+Although very simular there is a key difference in how speed effects the equation:
-- Maximum endurance requires maximum $L/D$
+- Maximum endurance requires maximum constant $L/D$
-- Maximum range requires maximum $VL/D$
+- Maximum range requires maximum constant $VL/D$

+This means choosing between maximising range or maxamising endur